Master of Audiology (MAud)

 Application deadlines and processes

-All applications must be received at the Department of Communication Disorders no later than October 1st.
+All applications must be received at the School of Psychology, Speech & Hearing no later than October 1st.

-Potential students will be invited to an interview with Departmental Representatives as part of the application process.
+Potential students will be invited to an interview with School Representatives as part of the application process.

 - See all scholarships available on UC's Scholarships website